mohae/struct2csv/README.md

 becomes:

-    ((Frank Herbert: (Destination Void, Jesus Incident, Lazurus Effect)), (William Gibson:(Neuromancer, Count Zero, Mona Lisa Overdrive)))
+    Frank Herbert:(Destination Void, Jesus Incident, Lazurus Effect),William Gibson:(Neuromancer, Count Zero, Mona Lisa Overdrive)

 #### Slices and Arrays
 Slices and arrays are a single column in the resulting CSV as slices can have a variable number of elements and there is no way to account for this within CSV.
 Arrays are treated the same as slices.
 Slices become a comma separated list of values.

 #### Structs
-TODO add doc.
+Struct fields become their own column.
+If the struct is embedded, only its field name is used for the column name.
+This may lead to some ambiguity in column names.
+Options to either prefix the embedded struct's field name with the struct name, or with the full path to the struct, in the case of deeply nested embedded structs may be added in the future (pull requests supporting this are also welcome!)
+If the struct is part of a composite type, like a map or slice, it will be part of that column with its data nested, using separators as appropriate.

+#### Pointers and nils
+Pointers are dereferenced.
+Struct field types using multiple, consecutive pointers, e.g. `**string`, are not supported.
+Struct fields with composite types support mulitple, non-consecutive pointers, for whatever reason, e.g. `*[]*string`, `*map[*string]*[]*string`, are supported.

+A nil result in an empty string, regardless of its type.

 ### Header row
-It is possible to get the header row for a struct by calling the `GetHeaders()` func with the struct for which you want the column names
+It is possible to get the header row for a struct by calling the `GetHeaders` func with the struct from which you want the column names.
+The names are returned as a `[]string`.

+### Data of a single struct
+It is possible to get the data from a single struct by calling the `GetStructData` func with the struct from which you want the column data.
+The data is returned as a `[]string`.

 ## TODO

 * Add support for field tag value of `-` to explicitly skip fields.
 * Add option to add names of embedded structs to the column header for its fields.
+* Add support for `interface{}`